 How Effective are Condoms?

 One of the most commonly used and widely available options, condoms are the contraceptive method of choice for many.
 But how effective are condoms?
 What’s the failure rate of condoms?
 And why do they fail in the first place?
-In this post, we’re going to look at some of the advantages and disadvantages of using condoms, as well as some other birth control methods that are available.
+In this post, we’re going to look at condom effectiveness and some of the advantages and disadvantages of using condoms.
+We'll also touch on some other methods that are available.

 What are condoms?

 Condoms are a protective, barrier method of contraception.
 There are two types of condom: the more commonly used external condom (the one we’re going to cover in this post), and the internal condom.
 You can buy condoms as an over-the-counter birth control method in supermarkets, drug stores, and pharmacies.
 As well as a means of preventing pregnancy, condoms are also useful for preventing the spread of sexually transmitted infections (STIs).

 How do condoms work?

 Condoms are a non-hormonal birth control option that work by acting as a barrier.
 This means it stops the male sperm cell and female egg cell from meeting.
 External condoms are worn on the penis during vaginal penetrative sex to prevent pregnancy.
 They can also be worn during anal or oral sex to stop fluids from meeting and keeping us safe from STIs.

 Typical and perfect use: How effective are condoms?

 When it comes to birth control effectiveness for every contraceptive method, we talk about it in terms of typical and perfect use.
 Typical use reflects the way a method is generally used, it accounts for user error, as well as the method failing because of its own drawbacks.
 Perfect use, on the other hand, reflects how a method is used in an ideal scenario.
 Since condoms require action from those using them, they have a lower typical use effectiveness than perfect use.